Convolutive sequences, I: Through the lens of integer partition functions: More 2-convolutive sequences

 \section{More 2-convolutive sequences}

-As mentioned earlier, we have identified additional $2$-convolutive sequences in the OEIS~\cite{OEIS} for which we have yet to obtain combinatorial proofs. \begin{description}[itemsep=2pt] \item[A102186] This sequence is the $\PDO$ function, which enumerates partitions with designated summands wherein all parts are odd.
+As mentioned earlier, we have identified additional $2$-convolutive sequences in the OEIS~\cite{OEIS} for which we have yet to obtain combinatorial proofs.
+We hereby discuss the $2$-convolutivity of these sequences and provide straightforward \emph{analytic} proofs.
+We include here the analytic proofs of the $2$-convolutivity of the two sequences from Section~\ref{sec:2cons} as well, for the sake of completeness. \begin{description}[itemsep=2pt] \item[A102186] This sequence is the $\PDO$ function, which enumerates partitions with designated summands wherein all parts are odd.
 Its generating function is

 \item[A094023] This sequence enumerates triples of partitions where the first partition contains no multiples of $3$ or $5$, the second partition is into distinct multiples of $3$, and the third partition is into distinct multiples of $5$.
 Its generating function is